linkcd/blog-hexo/source/_posts/Web-testing-and-load-testing-against-an-ADFS-federated-application.md

 3. Conduct a directly **POST** call to application URL , with values that we extracted from previous call to ADFS
 	{% asset_img "Pass values from hidden field.png" "Pass values from hidden field" %}

 4. From now on, you can continue the testing with more URLs of the application, without passed values from hidden fields as we did in above.
+5. Successed tests
+{% asset_img "Successed tests.png" "Successed tests" %}

 # Load Testing #
 As far as the web testing script is ready, you can quickly load them into the load test cases.
 {% asset_img "Load testing results.png" "Load testing results" %}